-In day-to-day life, the terms psychoactives, psychedelics and psychotropics are often used interchangeably.
+In day-to-day life, the terms “psychoactives,” “psychedelics,” and “psychotropics” are often used interchangeably.
 While each type of drug has some effect on the brain, there are differences between them.
-The classification can be difficult to grasp because many drugs overlap in different categories.
+The psychotropic vs psychedelic or psychoactive classification can be difficult to grasp because many drugs overlap in different categories.
 For example, all psychedelic drugs are psychoactive, but not all psychoactive drugs are psychedelic.

-When it comes to comparing psychoactive and psychotropic drugs, many sources delineate these as the same thing.
+When it comes to comparing psychoactive and psychotropic drugs, many sources define them as the same thing.
 This is even true in peer-reviewed academic literature.
 Other sources note a subtle difference between the two terms.
-This article provides a detailed guide to the difference between these types of drugs.
-It also discusses which types of drugs fall into each category and the risks associated with each type.

 What Is a Psychotropic Drug?

-Psychotropic drugs are medications that are typically used to treat a range of psychiatric disorders.
-They alter mood, emotional state and behavior and work by targeting the limbic system, which is responsible for emotional regulation.
-For this reason, they’re used to treat conditions such as depression, anxiety and schizophrenia.
+Psychotropic drugs are typically used to treat a range of psychiatric disorders.
+They alter mood, emotional state, and behavior and work by targeting the limbic system, which is responsible for emotional regulation.
+For this reason, these drugs are used to treat conditions such as depression, anxiety and schizophrenia:

-While these drugs can be effective in treating neurological and psychiatric illnesses, they come with a host of side effects.
-As such, it’s important to work closely with a mental health professional when considering psychotropic medication.
+While these drugs can be effective in treating neurological and psychiatric illnesses, they come with side effects, such as stomach upset, gastrointestinal problems, sexual dysfunction, anxiety, and depression.

-It’s worth noting that the delineation between psychoactive and psychotropic drugs isn’t always clear.
-Some scientific sources make no distinction between these two classes of drugs, and finding clear definitions for each isn’t that straightforward.
-But for those who accept the difference, psychoactive substances are defined as anything that crosses the blood-brain barrier, whereas psychotropic drugs lead to noticeable changes in mood and cognition.
+Some scientific sources make no distinction between these two classes of drugs.
+But for those who accept the difference, psychoactive substances are defined as anything that affects the brain, whereas psychotropic drugs lead to noticeable changes in mood and cognition.
 Psychotropics are also typically used to treat severe neuropsychiatric conditions like schizophrenia or epilepsy.

 What Is a Psychedelic Drug?

-Psychedelic drugs are drugs that cause changes in mood, perception and cognition.
-They can distort your sense of reality and cause you to perceive things that aren’t actually there.
+Psychedelic drugs are drugs that cause changes in mood, perception, and cognition.
+They can distort your sense of reality and cause hallucinations.
 Psychedelic plants have a rich cultural history and have been used by indigenous cultures for thousands of years.
-They’re known for inducing mystical experiences, and today there are more than 30 million users of psychedelics in the United States.
+They’re known for inducing mystical experiences, and today there are more than 25 million users in the United States.
 Common psychedelic drugs include:

-While psychedelic drugs are currently being studied for potential therapeutic applications, in rare cases they can lead to schizophrenia and schizophrenic-type disorders in genetically predisposed people.
+While researchers are currently studying psychedelics for potential therapeutic applications, in rare cases, they can lead to schizophrenia and schizophrenic-type disorders in genetically predisposed people.
 Evidence suggests that psychedelics have a low potential for addiction and are generally considered safe in low doses for healthy individuals.
-However, they’re illegal in most countries and still involve risks.
+However, these drugs are illegal in most countries and still involve safety risks.

 Psychoactive drugs are drugs that affect the brain in any way.
-They can lead to changes in a person’s mental state but don’t necessarily get them high.
-Some sources define psychoactive as anything that crosses the blood-brain barrier, including caffeine, nicotine and many other types of mild drugs.
+They can lead to changes in a person’s mental state, but don’t necessarily get them high.
+Some sources define psychoactive as anything that crosses the blood-brain barrier, including caffeine, nicotine, and many other types of mild drugs.
 Psychoactive drugs don’t necessarily induce noticeable changes to a person’s mental state, although they can.
-According to the World Health Organization, 270 million people or 5.5% of the world’s population used psychoactive drugs in 2021.
+According to the United Nations World Drug Report, 316 million people (an estimated 6%) used psychoactive drugs as of 2023 globally.

 Psychoactive drugs can be divided into four major categories: stimulants, depressants, opiates and hallucinogens.